 - Dr. Bradley Boovy teaches in both Women, Gender, and Sexuality Studies, and the World Languages and Cultures Program.
 Dr. Boovy's courses focus on men and masculinities and queer film.
 He is currently collaborating with colleagues from across campus to develop a minor in Critical Men and Masculinities Studies.

 - Dr. Liddy Detar advises our undergraduate majors/minors in Women, Gender, and Sexuality Studies, and coordinates our undergraduate internship program.
 She also teaches "Women: Self and Society," "Violence Against Women," "Women Worldwide," and "International Women.

-- Dr. Qwo-Li Driskill is a writer, scholar, educator, activist, and performer who specializes in queer and two-spirit indigenous studies.
+- Dr. Qwo-Li Driskill is the Director of Graduate Studies and the organizer of our Queer Studies program.
+S/he is a writer, scholar, educator, activist, and performer who specializes in queer and two-spirit indigenous studies.
 S/he teaches "Introduction to Queer Studies," "Queer Theories," "Queer Indigenous Studies," and "Queer/Trans People of Color Art/Activism," as well as the graduate seminar "Systems of Oppression in Women's Lives."

 - Dr. Patti Duncan is the Coordinator of Women, Gender, and Sexuality Studies.
 She specializes in transnational feminist theories and movements, women of color feminisms, feminist media studies, and motherhood studies.
 Her courses include "Disney: Gender, Race, Empire," "Politics of Motherhood in Global Contexts," "Women in World Cinema," and graduate seminars "Transnational Feminisms" and "Women of Color Feminisms."